MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Relation to Copyright Law

-The use of human voice data in Pattern 1 specifically refers to the act of developing the AI itself.
-AI development falls under the category of “information analysis” as per Article 30-4, Paragraph 2 of the Copyright Law (hereinafter referred to simply as “the Law”), and therefore, the use of copyrighted works necessary for such development is not considered an infringement of copyright (Article 30-4).
+In more concrete terms, the use of human voice data in Pattern 1 corresponds to the act of developing the generative AI itself.
+Under Japan’s Copyright Act of Japan, AI development falls within “information analysis” as defined in article 30-4, paragraph 2, so, in principle, acts of using copyrighted works to the extent necessary for such development do not constitute copyright infringement (art.
+30-4).

 Relation to Neighboring Rights